 Botox injections have been used for the past two decades and is approved in roughly 80 countries.
 Botox was approved by the FDA in 1989 in the United States with over 2,100 separate Botox and Botox cosmetic publications in scientific and medical journals, making it one of the most widely researched medicines in the world.*

 Botox injections were recognized as the #1 nonsurgical cosmetic treatment performed last year with over 2 million procedures performed in the United States.
 As a cosmetic treatment, Botox is able to help improve:

 If you’ve been considering Botox for cosmetic purposes, consider National Laser Institute.
 We are the leader in the medical aesthetic industry, and our expert medical professionals are dedicated to discussing your skin care goals and concerns before providing you with quality treatment.
-We have earned many outstanding reviews as well as an A+ rating at the BBB.

 *Information retrieved from Allergan.